-Sikati Cave Mostly sport climbing38 routes in crag
+Sikati Cave Mostly Sport climbing38 routes in sector

 Ethic inherited from Kalymnos